kidino/Git-Deploy-ELB/README.md

 # Git Deploy ELB

 **NOTE:** This library is to be used with PHP AWS SDK version 1.
-The last version is 1.6.2
+The last version is 1.6.2.
+It does not support PHP AWS SDK version 2.

 I created this library to help update the codes in instances under a specific Elastic Load Balancer in AWS.
 While you can easily create a hook in your Git repo (GitHub or GitLab), the problem starts when you are using Auto-Scaling.
 With Auto-Scaling, you don't know that IP addresses of your instances.